kheller18/data-structures-algorithms/questions/React.md

     + The disadvantage of using prop drilling is that the components that should otherwise be not aware of the data have access to the data.

 14. What are error boundaries?
-    + Introduced in version 16 of React, Error boundaries provide a way for us to catch errors that occur in the render phase.
+    + `Error boundaries`: provide a way for us to catch errors that occur in the render phase.
     + Any component which uses one of the following lifecycle methods is considered an error boundary.
 In what places can an error boundary detect an error?
       + Render phase
       + Inside a lifecycle method